Woman uses laptop sitting outside in the sun on sidewalk bench

 How a new credit card may impact your fair credit score

 Credit scoring models determine your score based on your payment history, credit utilization, length of credit history, new credit, and credit mix.
-Responsible use of a credit card can help your credit score in many of these areas:
+Using a credit card responsibly can help build your credit score in many of these areas:

 Did you know?

-If you're looking to keep an eye on your score, it can be helpful to have a credit card issuer that provides access to your credit scores for free.
-With Discover, get your free Credit Scorecard with your FICO® Score and more.2
+If you want to keep an eye on your score, it can be helpful to have a credit card issuer that provides access to your credit scores for free.
+With Discover, get your free Credit Scorecard with your FICO® Score and more.3

 While a fair credit score may narrow your options, finding the best card for your financial circumstances is still important.
 By assessing a card’s interest rates, fees, and rewards, you can make an informed decision.
 Responsible credit card use could help you stay on top of your score and improve your financial well-being to provide more credit options in the future.